fiza-loladiya/E-Commerce-Sales-Dashboard-PowerBI/README.md

 - **West region contributes the most**, while **South region contributes the least**, highlighting expansion opportunity.
 - **Standard Class dominates shipping share**, so improving this mode can create the biggest operational ROI.

+### Recommendations
+- Focus on improving **South region** performance by replicating high-performing region strategies.
+- Investigate **quantity decline** drivers (pricing, product mix, or demand shift) and address with targeted campaigns.
+- Optimize **Standard Class shipping** since it contributes the highest share of sales.

 ## How to Use
 - Use the **Segment** buttons (Consumer / Corporate / Home Office) to filter analysis.